Story time

 This needs to be approved in the Tailscale dashboard, then you are set.

-Note: It may seem trivial to you, in the end VPNs did that for ages, but living under heavy firewalls and CGNATs, for Tailscale to function so well, so easily, it is truly a dream come true!
+Note: this may seem trivial.
+VPNs have done this for ages.
+But when you live under heavy firewalls and CGNATs, having Tailscale work so well, so easily, is truly a dream come true.

 Adb